99Yash/99Yash/README.md

 ### Software Developer

-* 👨‍💻  Mostly into webapps and devtools.
+* 👨‍💻  Mostly into webapps and the React ecosystem.
 * 🌍  Based in India <span style="font-size: 0.6em;">IN</span>

 ### Tech I'm passionate about